viadee/isolationForestXAIUtils/README.md

-# An XAI-Approach for Anomaly Detection with Isolation Forest
+# An XAI-Approach for Anomaly Detection with h2o Isolation Forests

 The Isolation Forest approach for anomaly detection developed by H2o is able to detect anomalies in a very simple way.
 However, the approach does not yet provide any indication of how the algorithm derives the detected anomalies.
 Thus, we provide a new functionality to make the results of the Isolation Forest traceable and comprehensible.